St John Plessington Catholic College

 • Religious Studies

 Options are structured in such a way as to allow students some choice.
 Within the option subjects, we offer a range of different accreditation routes including academic and vocational options.
-This gives every student a broad and balanced curriculum and still offers flexibility to maximise the outcomes achieved by each individual.
+This gives your child a broad and balanced curriculum and still offers flexibility to maximise the outcomes achieved by each individual.
 Students can choose from:

 • Art